alphagov/government-service-design-manual/service-manual/design-and-content/designing-transactions.md

 How you answer these questions will help you decide how to structure the transaction.
 It can help to think in terms of levels: sections, subsections, groups etc. Try not to worry about how those levels should be represented in the interface until you have a broader understanding of the overall structure.

 For example, on a web site, you might choose to have one section per page, or multiple sections per page.
-It depends on what's best for the user.
+It depends on what's going to work best for your users.

 ## Example structures